 The University strongly encourages crime victims to report all criminal activity to police in order to insure prompt evaluation for timely warning or emergency notification and for inclusion in the statistics for the annual crime report.

-Because of the Ohio public records law, The University of Akron is not able to promise confidentiality to persons reporting crimes to individuals or offices that supply crime statistics for this annual report.
+Because of the Ohio public records law and the law requiring individuals having knowledge of a felony to report such crime, The University of Akron is not able to promise confidentiality to persons reporting crimes to non-privileged recipients, including individuals or offices that supply crime statistics for this annual report.

 Crimes that are reported to the following individuals or offices are included in the annual crime statistics report.
 Campus offices also are encouraged to report criminal incidents to UAPD contemporaneous with occurrence to ensure inclusion, and avoid duplication of statistics in the annual report.